Second Blood

-Second Blood is a 2016 Kuwaiti action film, directed by Fawzi Al-Khatib, and written by Shehab Al-Fadhli and Fayez Hussein Ali.
+Second Blood is a 2016 Kuwaiti action adventure film, directed by Fawzi Al-Khatib, and written by Shehab Al-Fadhli and Fayez Hussein Ali.
 The film stars bodybuilding champion Abdulhadi Al-Khayat, Ranaa Ghandour, Khaled Al-Buraiki and Mojeb Al-Qabandi.

-Al-Khayat, in his movie debut, plays the lead character Yousef Rambu — an ex-member of the Kuwait Army Forces with a troubled past.
+Al-Khayat, in his movie debut, plays the lead character Yousef Rambu — an ex-member of the Kuwait Armed Forces with a troubled past.
 He is sent to rescue political prisoners from a forgotten Asian island.
 Second Blood, which is inspired by Rambo: First Blood Part II, premiered on November 27, 2016.

 Plot

 Yousef Rambu (Al-Khayat) is an exceptionally well-trained spy and a former commando.
 As a member of the Kuwait Army Forces he had been captured behind enemy lines during one of his missions.
 Imprisoned by a Chinese intelligence agency, Rambu was subjected to brutal forms of torture for months which rendered him resistant to pain.

 Rambu's superiors send him to the jungles of a forgotten Asian island where influential politicians are being held captive by terrorists.
 Rambu's mission is to save them.